verrazzano/docs/content/en/docs/setup/install/prepare/cli-setup.md

 The Verrazzano command-line tool, `vz`, is available for Linux and Mac systems.
 Download the binary you want from the [Releases](https://github.com/verrazzano/verrazzano/releases/) page.

+{{< alert title="NOTE" color="primary" >}}
+- Installing the command-line tool, `vz`, is optional.
-{{< alert title="NOTE" color="primary" >}}For optimal functionality, install or upgrade the CLI version to match the desired Verrazzano version.
+- For optimal functionality, install or upgrade the CLI version to match the desired Verrazzano version.
 {{< /alert >}}

 ## Install the vz CLI